dexset/descore/doc/des/math/linear/matrix.md

 ```

 Dynamic matrix has method `void resize( size_t nh, size_t nw )`.

-If call `resize` for matrix with one static field method parameter
+If matrix has one static dim, then proper parameter in method must be
-must be equal static dim value:
+equal to static dim value.

 ```d
 auto m = mat3xD(1,2,3,4,5,6);